 Sleeping lights for children are therefore often colorful or come in the form of popular characters that evoke a positive emotional response.
 They are also usually designed to emit a soft, warm light that provides enough orientation in the room without being so bright that it disturbs sleep.

 Here, emphasis is often placed on stylish integration of the light into the overall concept of the room.
-Sleeping lights for adults are therefore available in a variety of design options that take both functional and aesthetic aspects into account.
+Sleep lights for adults are therefore available in a variety of design options that take both functional and aesthetic aspects into account.
 Functions such as dimmability or adjustable color temperatures make it possible to adapt the light to personal preferences or specific needs.

 Careful planning and selection of light that takes these differences into account can make a significant contribution to creating an environment that promotes restful and healthy sleep.